What is Colour?

 Excerpt: The Transporter in Wetledale

 Wetledale was the most northerly of the seven valleys that made up the Seven Valleys Region.
 The Transporter was one of the few who could cross the mountains into Wetledale in the winter.
-He had crossed the Last Mountains that morning in the dark, with the wind sweeping in from the sea beyond the end of Wetledale Valley.
+He had crossed the Last Mountains that morning in the dark, with the wind sweeping in from the sea beyond the end of the valley.
 Even at this advanced autumn time of year, a heavy cloak could not keep the cold out of his limbs.

-From the Transporter's vantage point, where the track began its steep descent to the valley floor, Wetledale had undergone a significant transformation over several years.
-While this change may have been good for a resident of Wetledale Valley, it certainly was not good for a Transporter.
+From the Transporter's vantage point, it was clear that Wetledale had undergone a significant transformation.
+While this change may have been good for a resident of the valley, it certainly was not good for a Transporter.

 Questions and Answers